 Squeeze the muslin bag with orange & lime pips and pith and discard.

 Add the orange and lime juice saved from the first stage of your marmalade making and top it up to 500 ml.
-You can use water or other (shop bought) orange juice.
+You can use water or other (store-bought) orange juice.

 Add sugar and let it dissolve properly.
 Check on the back of a soup spoon that all the sugar crystals have dissolved before you move to the next step.